 Acquiror shall be responsible for and pay in a timely manner all sales, use, value added, documentary, stamp, gross receipts, registration, transfer, conveyance, excise, recording, license and other similar Taxes and fees ("Transfer Taxes"), arising out of or in connection with or attributable to the transactions effected pursuant to this Agreement.
-Each party hereto shall prepare and timely file all Tax Returns required to be filed in respect of Taxes Taxes that one the primary recording the file and the property recording th Transfer Taxes that are the primary responsibility of such party under Applicable Law; provided, however, that such party's preparation of any such Tax Returns shall be subject to the other party's approval, which approval shall not be withheld or delayed unreasonably.
+Each party hereto shall prepare and timely file all Tax Returns required to be filed in respect of Transfer Taxes that are the primary responsibility of such party under Applicable Law; provided, however, that such party's preparation of any such Tax Returns shall be subject to the other party's approval, which approval shall not be withheld or delayed unreasonably.